lilithali/remote-sensing-image-editing/README.md

 ## Acknowledgements

-This project is based on the following works:
+This project builds upon several excellent open-source projects and publicly available datasets:

+- Stable Diffusion
 - InstructPix2Pix
-- Stable Diffusion
+- Hugging Face Diffusers
 - Levir-MCI Dataset
 - RSICCformer

+We sincerely thank the authors for making their work publicly available.

 ---

 ## License

-This repository is intended for academic and research purposes.
+This repository is intended for **academic and research purposes**.

+Only the implementation developed for this project and demonstration materials are included.

+The original **Levir-MCI** dataset and pre-trained model checkpoints are **not redistributed**.
+Please obtain these resources from their respective official sources and comply with their licenses.